A bit about me:

 My favourite place

 I love the USA, there’s a world of experiences waiting for you to discover with some real hidden gems.
-My favorite cities are New York and San Francisco.
+My favourite cities are New York and San Francisco.
 When I want to kick back and do nothing it has to be the Maldives.
 Closer to home the Greek Islands, Italy and Iceland are firm favourites – I love the scenery, the food, the wine and the people.

 My favourite hotel

 Four Seasons Resort Landaa Giraavaru in the Maldives.
-This unspoilt jungle is set in 44 acres in the Baa Atoll, a UNESCO World Biosphere Reserve and Marine Discovery Center with turtles, dolphins and manta rays.
+This unspoilt jungle is set in 44 acres in the Baa Atoll, a UNESCO World Biosphere Reserve and Marine Discovery Centre with turtles, dolphins and manta rays.
 Having stayed at many luxury resorts, this is where I found the confidence to have my first ‘Finding Nemo’ moment.
-The level of accommodations, the outstanding service, the food, it’s all amazing and I honestly can’t think of one negative thing to say about this paradise.
+The level of accommodation, the outstanding service, the food, it’s all amazing and I honestly can’t think of one negative thing to say about this paradise.